Skip to Main Content

 Some lenders may set rules about how boat loan funds are used.
 Companies focusing solely on secured boat and marine craft financing may be flexible about the type of new boat you finance.

-Some lenders won’t approve certain boat models made after a specific year.
+Secured boat lenders won’t approve certain boat models.
 Others may not allow you to finance boating-related costs, like marina fees, insurance or maintenance costs.
+They may also place restrictions on how you use the boat after it’s purchased — you might not be approved if you plan to rent the boat out, for example.

 3. Used boat restrictions

-Lenders offering used boat financing may request a full inspection to ensure the vessel is in good condition.
-They will give you an offer based on the results.
+Boat financing may base their offer on a full inspection to ensure the vessel is in good condition.
 If you want to skip all the used-boat inspection hassles, consider a personal loan to finance it instead.

 The best boat finance company may be your local bank or credit union.
 You may be eligible for member benefits, like interest rate discounts, if you sign up for autopay or have another account with them.